Played By: Takeshi Kitano

 - Everything's Better with Samurai: Even if they are gaijin.

-- As Himself: He played his pro wrestling persona.
+- As Himself: He played up his own pro wrestling persona.

-- Blondes Are Evil: He had his hair dyed blonde.
-In fact, he was the one who popularized this custom in Japanese professional wrestling.
+- Delinquent Hair: He had his hair dyed blonde.
+In fact, he was the one who popularized this custom among villains in Japanese professional wrestling.

 - Dub Name Change: He went commonly unnamed in Spain, but at least once he was called Yochiro or Yoichiro.